Yannick H.,

 Outsourcing is not the solution for everyone.

-You should outsource when:
+You should outsource if:

-You're growing quickly.
+You are growing quickly.
 In-house scales poorly.
 With an MSP, costs grow more slowly.

 You need 24/7 support.
-Without in-house on-call duty.
+Without in-house on-call coverage.

 Your margins are thin.
 Outsourcing makes IT costs variable and predictable.

-You should keep in-house when:
+You should keep it in-house if:

 IT is your core business.
-A SaaS company, a fintech - there IT is not support, but product.
+A SaaS company, a fintech - there IT is not support, but the product.

 You have highly complex requirements.
 Custom software, specialized systems.

 Security is critical.
-Banks, healthcare, regulated sectors.
+Banks, healthcare, regulated industries.

 The Most Common Mistake